 A Smart Home can be 'Smart' without having anything physically automated,

 We are all bombarded by Apps now, there is an App for everything!
 It’s becoming very cluttered and confusing.
-Here comes integration again, one App that brings device control together.
-ONE to learn and get used to!
+Here comes integration again, one App that brings device control together, making life easier!

 Is there a difference between Smart Home and Home Automation?